jmalonda12/joshs-megr2156-portfolio/docs/assignments/A02/index.md

 The pin design was also checked:

-d_min = 0.367 in
+d_min = 0.474 in

-d_CAD = 0.41 in
+d_CAD = 12.04 mm = 0.474 in

-Since 0.41 in > 0.367 in, the selected pin diameter is greater than the calculated minimum.
+Therefore, the CAD pin diameter matches the calculated minimum required diameter.

+The CAD geometry therefore maintains the required member cross-sectional area and the calculated minimum pin diameter.
+The final model can now be compared against the theoretical mass and weight.

 ## 16. CAD Mass Properties and Weight Comparison